kwilliamson34/arch-upskill/posts/nextjs.md

 When you’re writing a draft on your headless CMS and want to preview the draft immediately on your page, you’d want Next.js to render these pages at request time instead of build time and fetch the draft content instead of the published content.
 You’d want Next.js to bypass Static Generation only for this specific case.

-### Routing

-NextJS offers two routers: The intro course leverages the Pages Router, but the App Router is newer, server-centric, supports server compoennts, and performs better.

-Moving to the App Router may be the first time using React features that Next.js builds on top of such as Server Components, Suspense, and more.

-While [switching from PR to AR](https://nextjs.org/docs/pages/building-your-application/upgrading/app-router-migration), here were the main differences:

-- AR relies more on co-location and file hierarchy than explicit component references
-- `getServerSideProps`, `getStaticProps` and `getStaticPaths` from PR are no longer recommended in AR

 ### Errors

 NextJS offers more convenience here.
 [The error.js file](https://nextjs.org/docs/app/building-your-application/routing/error-handling) convention allows you to gracefully handle unexpected runtime errors in nested routes, and specify custom behaviors.